aksiome/bookshelf/docs/modules/xp.md

   **State**: Players' XP is updated.
 ```

-*Example: Add 25% to the fill level of your bar:*
+*Example: add 25% to the fill level of your bar*

 ```mcfunction
 # Once (execute on you)